open-simh/.github/docs/simdocs/simh_doc.md

 Each simulator must be organized as a separate Visual C++ project.
 Starting from an empty console application,

   - Add all the files from the simulator file manifest to the project.

   - Open the Properties (Visual Studio Express 2008) box.

   - Under C/C++, Category: General, add any required preprocessor definitions (for example, USE\_INT64).

   - Under C/C++, Category: Preprocessor, add the top level simulation directory to the Additional Include Directories.
 For the VAX and PDP-10, you must also add the PDP-11 directory.

   - Under Link, add wsock32.lib and winmm.lib at the end of the list of Object/Module Libraries.

   - If you are building the PDP-11 and VAX with Ethernet support, you must also add the WinPCAP libraries (packet.lib, wpcap.lib) to the list of Object/Module libraries.

 If you are using Visual C++ .NET, you must turn off /Wp64 (warn about potential 64b incompatibilities) and disable Unicode processing.
-You will also have to turn off warning 4996 ("deprecated" string functions), or lower the warning level to /W1.
+You will also have to turn off warning 4996 (“deprecated” string functions), or lower the warning level to /W1.
 Otherwise, the compilations will generate a lot of spurious conversion warnings.

-Alternatively, you can 'start' from a preexisting Visual Studio project which may have similar components to the project you are trying to create.
+Alternatively, you can ‘start’ from a preexisting Visual Studio project which may have similar components to the project you are trying to create.
 Starting from such a project is done by copying the existing .vcproj file to a project file with a new name.
 The MOST IMPORTANT step